 7. Impressions

-An impression happens when someone sees your ad, whether or not they actually click on it.
+An impression is defined as when someone sees your ad, whether or not they actually click on it.
 If your ad is at the bottom of the page, it only counts as an impression if the user scrolls to that section of the page.

 When you have high impressions but a low CTR, this means the ad either isn’t relevant to the target audience or it’s just not resonating with them.